Intergovernmental Personnel Act (IPA) Assignments

 Assignments may be made to or from federal agencies and the following: state and local governments; private and public colleges and universities; Indian Tribal governments; federally funded research and development centers; and qualified non-profit organizations involved in public management.
 Assignments must be with the consent of the employee and for work of mutual benefit to the organizations involved.
 An individual detailed from an external certified organization to NSF must be a U.S. citizen by birth or naturalization, or have signed and attached a NSF Citizenship Affidavit to their application.
 Non-citizens who do not provide the affidavit at the time of application will not be considered eligible.
 Incoming IPA assignments are funded through grants to the institution as reimbursement for salary and benefits.
 It is NSF's policy to require 10% cost sharing of the IPA’s academic-year salary and fringe benefits.
 Strongly justified waiver requests on the cost sharing requirement may be considered.
 Indirect and administrative costs cannot be reimbursed by NSF.
 Policy information on the Intergovernmental Personnel Act (IPA) Program is contained on the Office of Personnel Management's website.

 IPA assignees are usually detailed to the Foundation.
 Assignees remain on the home institution's payroll in an active pay status while assigned to NSF.
 Salary and benefits continue to be administered by the home institution.
 IPA assignees are not federal employees, but are subject to provisions of law governing the ethics and conduct of federal employees.

-Initial assignments may be made for up to two years and may be intermittent, part-time or full time.
+Initial assignments may be made for up to two years and may be intermittent or full time.
 Assignments may be extended at the request of NSF for up to three years.
 An extension to four years requires approval of NSF's Deputy Director.
 By law, an IPA assignment may not be extended beyond four years.